🕴🏻Introduction

 Teams only emit metrics to a single write endpoint from an Integration perspective, and data reaches each tier.
 All Tiers have all the fresh data, but their data retention varies.
 Each tier functions as a completely independent Time Series Data Warehouse but serves different concurrencies, query latency, and depths.

 To understand the power of tiers, imagine the current situation where all the metrics, used or unused, are saved in the database.
-Say there is an auto-refreshing dashboard panel that greedily aggregates 6 months of payment failures saved per transaction and renders it on a histogram chart.
+Say there is an auto-refreshing dashboard panel that greedily aggregates six months of payment failures saved per transaction and renders it on a histogram chart.
 Imagine five such dashboards, refreshing every 15 seconds.
 This is enough to bring an 8-core, 32GB RAM database to its knees.
 During this period, the ingestion, as well as critical alerting, gets impacted.

-This lack of control results in constant horizontal scaling of the database, and that’s time and money spent on metrics that are not even used.
+This lack of control results in constant horizontal scaling of the database and that’s time and money spent on metrics that are not even used.

 You don’t just pay extra for what you don’t use; you pay extra because of what you don’t use.

-Levitate can segregate data into Virtual clusters, or Tiers, with distinct access control parameters like:
+Last9 can segregate data into Virtual clusters, or Tiers, with distinct access control parameters like:

-• Concurrency Control — Limit the active number of queries the Tier can handle simultaneously.
+• Concurrency Control: Limit the active number of queries the Tier can handle simultaneously.
 This is the most trustworthy indicator of Performance.

-• Range Control — Limit the number of days of data allowed to be looked up in a single query.
+• Range Control: Limit the number of days of data allowed to be looked up in a single query.
 It directly impacts the number of data points or series loaded into the memory.

 Policies and Governance

-Levitate can segregate data into Virtual clusters, or Tiers, with distinct access control parameters like:
+Last9 can segregate data into Virtual clusters, or Tiers, with distinct access control parameters like:

-• Concurrency Control — Limit the active number of queries the Tier can handle simultaneously.
+• Concurrency Control: Limit the active number of queries the Tier can handle simultaneously.
 This is the most trustworthy indicator of Performance.

-• Range Control — Limit the number of days of data allowed to be looked up in a single query.
+• Range Control: Limit the number of days of data allowed to be looked up in a single query.
 It directly impacts the number of data points or series loaded into the memory.

-Levitate has powerful features to identify time series your team isn’t using and trim data according to policies you create.
+Last9 has powerful features to identify time series your team isn’t using and trim data according to policies you create.
 Organizations can also create Policies and have better data Governance.

 Policies are classified as Access Policies and Data Policies.